-I write about films too.
+I write about and programme films too.

 I am open to freelance work.
 If interested, please contact me here.